fabianfassnacht/treespeciesclassification/README.md

 ![](Tut_hyp_9.png)

 As we can see, the classification accuracy using only the first 15 PCA components as input is slightly better than the accuracy we obtained using all hyperspectral bands.
-Your results might vary slightly, depending on how you set your seed value.
+Your results might vary slightly, depending on how you set your seed value in the function set.seed().

 Finally, let us also produce a prediction map for this classification approach by running the following code: